VSAnimator/stgan/docs/tips.md

  Since the generator architecture in CycleGAN involves a series of downsampling / upsampling operations, the size of the input and output image may not match if the input image size is not a multiple of 4.
 As a result, you may get a runtime error because the L1 identity loss cannot be enforced with images of different size.
 Therefore, we slightly resize the image to become multiples of 4 even with `--preprocess none` option.
 For the same reason, `--crop_size` needs to be a multiple of 4.

 #### Training/Testing with high res images
 CycleGAN is quite memory-intensive as four networks (two generators and two discriminators) need to be loaded on one GPU, so a large image cannot be entirely loaded.
 In this case, we recommend training with cropped images.
-For example, to generate 1024px results, you can train with `--preprocess scale_width_and_crop --load_size 1024 --crop_size 360`, and test with `--preprocess scale_width --load_size 1024`.
+For example, to generate 1024px results, you can train with `--preprocess scale_width_and_crop --load_size 1024 --crop_size 360`, and test with `--preprocess scale_width --crop_size 1024`.
 This way makes sure the training and test will be at the same scale.
 At test time, you can afford higher resolution because you don’t need to load all networks.

-#### Training/Testing with rectangular images
-Both pix2pix and CycleGAN can work for rectangular images.
-To make them work, you need to use different preprocessing flags.
-Let's say that you are working with `360x256` images.
-During training, you can specify `--preprocess crop` and `--crop_size 256`.
-This will allow your model to be trained on randomly cropped `256x256` images during training time.
-During test time, you can apply the model on `360x256` images with the flag `--preprocess none`.

-There are practical restrictions regarding image sizes for each generator architecture.
-For `unet256`, it only supports images whose width and height are divisible by 256.
-For `unet128`, the width and height need to be divisible by 128.
-For `resnet_6blocks` and `resnet_9blocks`, the width and height need to be divisible by 4.

 #### About loss curve
 Unfortunately, the loss curve does not reveal much information in training GANs, and CycleGAN is no exception.
 To check whether the training has converged or not, we recommend periodically generating a few samples and looking at them.